Have you ever stopped to think about carbon monoxide in your home? If you’re like most people, you probably haven’t.

 But by being aware of the symptoms and taking some basic precautions, you can protect your family from carbon monoxide poisoning.

 When you breathe carbon monoxide, it displaces oxygen in your body and keeps your organs from getting the oxygen they need to function.

-The main symptoms for adults–like headache, dizziness and weakness–are pretty non-specific,” explained Christy Arthur, M.D., a Carilion Clinic Family Medicine physician.
+The main symptoms for adults–like headache, dizziness and weakness–are pretty non-specific,” explained Kathryn Bass, M.D., a Carilion Children’s pediatric surgeon with expertise in pediatric trauma.
 “For kids, especially young ones who may not be able to tell you how they’re feeling, you need to watch for signs like irritability, fussiness, crying and even increased clumsiness.”